📝 Seasonality and purchasing · ⏱️ 3 min read

 Alternative ingredients per season

 Prepare for expensive periods by having alternatives ready.
-Not every ingredient needs to be the same all year round.
+Not every ingredient needs to be identical year-round.

 • Summer: Fresh tomatoes, zucchini, eggplant